gabe-serna/pure-mitti/README.md

 The first part of this script starts with making **API Calls** to the apps we use to retrieve all of our order data.
 This part is the most important because without this data there would be nothing to display in the spreadsheet.

-> _Think of an API like a waiter at a restaurant.
-You give the waiter your order, the waiter gives your order to the kitchen, and then once its done your waiter comes back with your order.
-It's the same process with an API.
-You give the API your request (in this case we want data about our orders), the API gives that request to Shopify/PodFoods/Etsy's backend where that data is stored, and then the API gives us whatever the backend returns._
+> _Think of an API like a waiter at a restaurant.<br><br>You give the waiter your order, the waiter gives your order to the kitchen, and then once its done your waiter comes back with your order.
+It's the same process with an API.<br><br>You give the API your request (in this case we want data about our orders), the API gives that request to Shopify/PodFoods/Etsy's backend where that data is stored, and then the API gives us whatever the backend returns._

 All of the API logic is stored in **Api Calls.gs** _(not uploaded to this repo for security reasons)_.
 The data retrieved from these calls are stored in separate sheets that are hidden by default.
 You actually find these sheets by clicking the "All Sheets" in the bottom left corner of the spreadsheet.

 <br>

-For <span style="color:forestgreen">**Shopify**</span> and <span style="color:mediumpurple">**PodFoods**</span>, we split up the data that we retrieve from the API calls into two categories:
+For **Shopify** and **PodFoods**, we split up the data that we retrieve from the API calls into two categories:

 - **New Orders**: Still need to be fulfilled and will show up in the Incoming Orders section.

 - **Shipped Orders**: Shipping label purchased and will show up in the Outgoing Shipments section.

-> <span style="color:grey">**Faire**</span> orders are currently tracked through the <span style="color:forestgreen">**Shopify**</span> API.
+> **Faire** orders are currently tracked through the **Shopify** API.

 Once we have all of the data stored in the spreadsheet, the next main function that runs is **Get New Orders**.
 All it does is add new orders to the Incoming Orders section if they aren't already there.
 Any of the functions regarding API calls or getting new orders can be run manually using one of the [Menu Item](#menu-items-reference) functions.